Anutin issues order to halt gun licences

 The order, known as Por 12, is in accordance with the Firearms, Ammunition, Explosive, Fireworks and Imitation Firearms Act, she said.

-It is being forwarded to Prime Minister Srettha Thavisin for approval, she said, adding it will take effect the day after it is announced in the Royal Gazette.
+It is being forwarded to Prime Minister and Finance Minister Srettha Thavisin for approval, she said, adding it will take effect the day after it is announced in the Royal Gazette.

 Ms Traisuree said the order, a gun-control measure, does not apply to state officials such as police who are permitted to carry firearms while on duty.